krh5058/aar17_XXXX/ReadMe.txt

 Overridden Methods (scan.m)
 zCalc
 	- Calculates misc.Z from the mean RT, delay, and delay shift.
-	- If first trial misc.meanRT is used (from input value), otherwise the running mean is used.
+	- If first trial, misc.meanRT is used (from input value), otherwise the running mean is used.

 cycle
 	- Runs one trial instance.